theIvanR/torch-on-clunkers/README.md

 - NOTE: You’ll enter detached HEAD state since you’re pointing to a specific commit rather than a branch.
 Totally fine for builds.

 ## 4.
--```git config --global --add safe.directory C:/Users/<You>/source/pytorch```
+- ```git config --global --add safe.directory C:/Users/<You>/source/pytorch```
--what?
+- what?
 Tells Git to treat the pytorch folder as a safe directory for operations.
--why?
+- why?
 Newer versions of Git on Windows can throw “unsafe repository” warnings if you clone repos into certain system/user folders, as a security measure.

 ## 5.
--```git submodule sync```
+- ```git submodule sync```
--what?
+- what?
 Downloads and initializes all the required submodules for the repo.
--why?
+- why?
 Ensures if there were any changes to the submodule URLs or configs upstream, your local setup stays consistent.

 ## 6.
--```git submodule update --init --recursive```
+- ```git submodule update --init --recursive```
--what?
+- what?
 Downloads and initializes all the required submodules for the repo.
 PyTorch relies on several third-party libraries (like ATen, caffe2, third_party/kineto, etc.) which live inside the repo as git submodules.
--why?
+- why?
 If you don’t run this, those folders will either be empty or missing — causing your build to fail.

 #  5. Install Python Build Dependencies